LaravelDaily/laravel-tips/Mail.md

 ```

 ### Set conditional object properties
-ou can use the `when()` or `unless()` methods in your MailMessage notifications to set conditional object properties like a call to action.
+You can use the `when()` or `unless()` methods in your MailMessage notifications to set conditional object properties like a call to action.
 ```php
 class InvoicePaid extends Notification
 {